Our Minister and Staff

-The Interim Minister Search Team is happy to announce that they have completed their search and Reverend Shelly Thompson will be joining us as our Interim Minister on August 1, 2021.
+Reverend Shelly Thompson joined us as our 2-year Interim Minister August 1, 2021.

 Music Director: Jane Perry

-I have been a church musician in Canadian Unitarian congregations since 2000, serving the First Unitarian Congregation of Ottawa (2000-2011) and Calgary Unitarians (since 2011).
-As Music Director at Calgary Unitarians, I conduct three choirs (UUphonia, Chor Vida, and the Coffee Choir), play the piano at Sunday-morning services, contributed music to the Tuesday Vespers, and worked with our volunteers to create concert events like An Afternoon of Chamber Music, our popular Silent Movie Nights. and UUphonia’s annual Cabaret.
+Jane has been a church musician in Canadian Unitarian congregations since 2000, serving the First Unitarian Congregation of Ottawa (2000-2011) and Calgary Unitarians (since 2011).
+As Music Director at Calgary Unitarians, she has conducted three choirs (UUphonia, Chor Vida, and the Coffee Choir), played the piano at Sunday-morning services, contributed music to the Tuesday Vespers, and worked with our volunteers to create concert events like An Afternoon of Chamber Music, Silent Movie Night. and UUphonia’s annual Cabaret.
 She and her choirs also learned a lot about how to make music online during the pandemic!

-I trained as a classical pianist, learned how to play jazz, and continue to enjoy a wide variety of music as a pianist, conductor, composer and audience member.
-My twin professional passions are music education and building community, elements that find a natural home in my work with choirs.
+Jane trained as a classical pianist, learned how to play jazz, and continues to enjoy a wide variety of music as a pianist, conductor, arranger and audience member.
+Her twin professional passions are music education and building community, elements that find a natural home in her work with choirs.

 I’ve lived in Alberta most of my life, and in Calgary for the past twenty years.
 I am a believer in life-long education, and am currently finishing my Multidisciplinary Bachelor of Arts degree (with a double minor of architecture and drama) at the University of Calgary.
 This means I bring a broad liberal arts education and many exciting ideas to our Children and Youth Religious Education program.

 I also have over nine years experience as an Administrator and I’m very pleased to bring those skills to the position of DRE.
 With a young child of my own, it’s very important to me what our children are learning and I feel very blessed to be a part of it.